RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 In this blog post, the breakout example from the [last Post][last] has been improved, giving it more features:

 * The Paddle and Blocks have rounded edges.
-The ball bounces of them being depending on the surface normal where it hits.
+The ball bounces of them depending on the surface normal where it hits.
 * The blocks are fading out when destroyed.
-* The paddle can shoot to destroy blocks.
-In the beginning one shot is available, shots can be gained by destroying green blocks.
+* The paddle can shot to destroy blocks.
+When the game starts one shot is available, shots can be gained by destroying green blocks.
-* The game is aware when to player lost or won and displays this information when the game ends.
+* The game is aware when the player lost or won and displays this information when the game ends.

 But that is not all!
 Instead of using the simple Coroutines we are now using a full blown FRP library called [netwire][netwire].
 But more about that later, here is the preview.
 As alwyas you have to click the canvas to get input focus.
 If you are not viewing this blog article on blogspot and the application does not work, try the original [aricle page][this].